-- Shares of Common Stock underlying PARS awards granted to Mr. Schatz and Mr. Richey on May 1, 2019, which vested on November 1, 2022.
-A number of these shares were withheld in lieu of cash payment of applicable withholding taxes, and the remaining shares were distributed on November 2, 2022. - 2 Shares of Common Stock underlying that portion of PARS and RSU awards granted to Mr. Richey in 2021 and 2022 which vested upon his retirement on June 30, 2023.
-A number of these shares were withheld in lieu of cash payment of applicable withholding taxes, and the remaining shares were distributed on July 3, 2023. - 3 Fair market value of the shares of Common Stock underlying the vested awards, based on the NYSE closing prices of \$87.41 and \$103.63 on November 1, 2022 and June 30, 2023, respectively, the values used by the Company for tax and accounting purposes.
+1 Shares of Common Stock underlying Performance-Accelerated Restricted Share Unit awards granted to Mr. Sayler and Mr. Schatz on May 1, 2020, which vested on November 1, 2023.
+A number of these shares were withheld in lieu of cash payment of applicable withholding taxes, and the remaining shares were distributed on November 2, 2023.

+2 Fair market value of the shares of Common Stock underlying the vested awards, based on the NYSE closing price of \$97.16 on November 1, 2023, the value used by the Company for tax and accounting purposes.